dracaether/python/README.md

 ----
 ## NOTE:
-The source codes uploaded here are **MODIFIED** - meaning, if you just randomly copied and ran the program, it **will NOT RUN**.
-To make the program work, you have to skim through the code aka you fix it ;)

-Once you do fix it, however, consider the code yours.

 These codes are under the IDGAF Licence. **tl;dr**, do whatever you want at your own leisure.
 Full license is in this repository under
 *IDGAF_License.txt*.
 Fair warning that I do not own the text file nor written it.